 Plitvice Lakes is located on the Croatian interior, but is still easily accessible via organized tour, private guide, personal vehicle or public transportation.

 If self-driving to Plitvice Lakes, use Google Maps for directions.
 The main parking lot for the park is across the street from Plitvice Lakes Entrance 1.

 There is a bus route from Zagreb to Split that passes through Plitvice Lakes (but not all buses from Zagreb to Split take that route).
-There are two Plitvice Lakes bus stops – one at Entrance 1 and one at Plitvice Lakes Entrance 2.
+There are two Plitvice Lakes bus stops – Entrance 1 and Plitvice Lakes Entrance 2.
 If staying at Plitvice Lakes overnight, confirm which Plitvice Lakes bus stop is closer to your accommodations.